acampove/rx_run3/doc/find_mc.md

 # Finding MC

+The commands below need to be run inside a DIRAC shell.

 Two files control the samples used in the analysis:

 - `ap_utilities_data/analyses/by_priority.yaml`: Which defines the event types to be used in priority sections.